plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 15.x.x

+## Deprecating NodeJS 12

+Since April 30th, 2022 NodeJS 12 is out of Long Term Support by the NodeJS community, so we are deprecating it in Volto 13.
+Please update your projects to a NodeJS LTS version (14 or 16 at the moment of this writing, 16 is recommended).

+(volto-upgrade-guide-15.x.x)=

+## Upgrading to Volto 15.x.x

 ### Updated react-cookie library

 This fixes a use case where cookies could potentially be messed up if your site is under heavy load.